- Low rolling resistance without sacrificing grip

 - Comfortable and durable

 Price as reviewed:

 If you’re wondering what JFF means, it stands for Just For Fun.
-This translates to what Ultradynamico calls its most ‘accessible’ offering.
-This means a tyre with a pretty durable casing, a carbon compound for longer tread wear and no sidewall protection to help promote suppleness.
+This translates to what Ultradynamico calls its most accessible offering.
+This means a tire with a pretty durable casing, a carbon compound for longer tread wear and no sidewall protection to help promote suppleness.
 In short a tyre for everyday riding.

-It turns out that the Cava is made for such journeys.
-On the road it behaves just like a slick.
-It feels plenty fast and reminds me a great deal of the Gravel King slicks that I’ve used a lot in the past.
-Perhaps unsurprisingly then it turns out that Ultradynamico has its tyres made in Japan by Panaracer.
+The Cava is made for those gravel rides that include a good dose of asphalt before you hit the good stuff.
+On the road it behaves just like a slick, so it’s perhaps unsurprising that Ultradynamico has its tires made by Panaracer in Japan.
 When cornering on tarmac I’m aware of the tread pattern but never to the point where it ‘digs in’ and bites.
-All in all it makes for a smooth and comfortable ride, ensuring that time spent on the road is far from, well, a drag.
+All in all it makes for a smooth and comfortable ride.

 Supple yet durable

 On road and off, the Cava JFF feels nicely supple.
-For tyres that sits behind Ultradynamico’s more expensive ‘Race’ offering, I’m impressed by just how comfortable they feel.
+For a tyre that sits behind Ultradynamico’s more expensive ‘Race’ offering I’m impressed by just how comfortable they feel.
 I’m also glad that this hasn’t come at a cost as yet – I’ve had zero punctures to date after dozens of rides.
 Because of this combination of durability and feel I wouldn’t hesitate to use the Cava for a bikepacking trip – or any ride that meant long hours in the saddle.

 So who would I recommend the Cava to?
 Essentially anyone looking for a fast and smooth gravel tyre that excels in the dry.
 If you happen to need a high-volume tyre that works pretty effortlessly on the road, the Cava is also well worth your consideration.

 How do we score products?
 Check out the scale here